jamdoran/scanned_film_alignment/README.md

-# film_adjuster
-Adjust scanned film to account for sprocket misalignment
+Adjust a scanned movie film to account for sprocket misalignment.

-Take a scanned movie, extract frames to jpeg, adjust each image to center on sprocket, write out adjusted images and recombine to movie file
+Take a scanned movie, extract frames to jpeg, adjust each image to center on sprocket, write out adjusted images and recombine to movie file.